butterflyology/Neophasia/README.md

-**Neophasia** *project code and data for Chris Hamm's part
+**Neophasia** *project code and data for Chris Hamm's part Basic quesitons:

+Are they the same or different?
+Compare sympatric (allochronic) flights
+Compare the overall variation of the species with the variation between sympatric flights.

 Using data provided by KB, 12 Type I landmarks for each wing (appears to be right wing), males only.